NachtRaveVL/Simple-SolarTracker-Arduino/README.md

   * Again, make sure all analog sensors are calibrated to output the same 0v - `AREF` (or `IOREF`) volts in range.
 * Sensor pins used for event triggering when measurements go above/below a pre-set tolerance - many of which are deceptively labeled `DO` (or `Do`), despite having nothing to do with being `D`ata lines of any kind - can be safely ignored, as the software implementation of such mechanism is more than sufficient.
   * Often these connections are used to drive other hardware-only based solutions that aren't a part of Helioduino's use case, but can still be connected up using a BinarySensor that triggers upon specific conditions, possibly using an ISR-capable pin if desired.
+  * BinarySensor state changes use a configurable stable-time filter before a new level is accepted.
+The default is 100ms.
+Use `setStateStableTime()` to adjust it, or set `stateStableTimeMs` to 0 to disable the filter.

 ### Networking & Wireless

-* Networking of any kind is 100% optional, with all base functionality being able to be performed on a fully remote basis utilizing a single RTC and optional GPS (or known static location).
+* Networking of any kind is 100% optional.
+Base controller operation works offline using an RTC and optional GPS or known static location.
-  * Networking does however make things much simpler and is highly recommended.
+  * WiFi or Ethernet can be enabled when remote control, MQTT, network time, or network storage is wanted.
 * Devices with built-in WiFi or Ethernet can enable such through header/build defines while other devices can utilize an external [serial ESP WiFi module](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/) on any open Serial line.
   * Warning: While WiFi password is encrypted into system settings data, it should not be considered secure.
 * Serial Bluetooth-AT modules can be used on any open Serial port to provide remote device control (only).